vmware-tanzu/tanzu-dev-portal/content/guides/python/gs-python-installing-global-packages.md

 ---
 title: "Python Like A Pro: Managing Global Packages"
-sortTitle: "Python Like A Pro - Global Packages"
+linkTitle: "Managing Python Global Packages"
-weight: 2
 description: "Learn how to isolate your global Python packages using PipX."
 topics:
 - Python